The First Global e-Competition on Astronomy and Astrophysics: Academic tasks and the evaluation process

 \subsection{Local Academic Committee and Evaluation}

-The Estonian national Olympiad committee formed a local academic committee (LAC) which was led by T. Kalda, N. Poljakov, T. Eenmäe, and J. Laur.
-The LAC was responsible for organising the grading process.
+The Estonian national Olympiad committee formed a local academic committee (LAC) which was responsible for organising the grading process.
 Each member of the LAC was assigned to a single competition round.
 The grading process included three distinct tasks: 1) aiding graders during the marking; 2) resolving marking disagreements between the graders; 3) addressing student appeals.

-Graders were invited from a voluntary pool of team leaders.
+Graders were invited from a voluntary pool of international team leaders (in contrast with the IOAA, where the organizing country provides the graders).
 They were organised into pairs responsible for grading certain competition problems following the marking scheme.
 The mapping of graders to the problems was done manually by taking into account the comfort level of the graders with different astrophysical topics and their prior experience with IOAA.
 Due care was given to ensure that the graders were not assigned answer scripts of their own country and two graders of each question were from disparate education systems to accommodate sensitivity to different styles of students’ solutions.
-At the start of the grading, the graders had access to the initial marks evaluated automatically by the system which considered solely of the final numerical and multiple choice answers.
+At the start of the grading, the graders had access to the initial marks evaluated automatically by the system which consisted solely of the final numerical and multiple choice answers.
 The focus of the graders was to check if the handwritten solutions justified these answers and to adjust the preliminary marks accordingly.

 When there were grading disagreements or the marking scheme was deemed inadequate, graders had the option of contacting the AC via email.
 Discussion sessions over Zoom were also arranged for the graders.
 During the grading process, two errors in the official solutions of the theory round were discovered.
 Furthermore, some students came up with an alternative solution, which had not been included in the official marking scheme.
 Both situations were addressed by editing the marking scheme and notifying the graders about the changes.